dockerpac/dr/README.md

 # 13. Check cluster health

-Follow the same procedure as before in the chapter [Check current health of the cluster ](#check-current-health-of-the-cluster)
+Follow the same procedure as before in the chapter [3.
+Check current health of the cluster](#3-check-current-health-of-the-cluster)

 [Back to the chronogram](#chronogram)